MrCoolition/estimate_moving_price/README.md

 ## API Usage

 Send a `POST` request to `/estimate` with a JSON body specifying the items to move, distance in miles, and the date of the move.
-Item names must match entries in `data/estimation_weights_volumes_categories.json` (aliases are accepted).
+Item names are matched against `data/estimation_weights_volumes_categories.json`; close matches are accepted so minor variations (e.g., "grand piano" vs "piano - grand") will still resolve.
 Quantities must be positive integers or the API will return `400 Quantity must be positive`.

 Example request: